Affiliate links on Android Authority may earn us a commission. Learn more.

 Gorilla Glass Victus display

-The OnePlus 9 and OnePlus 11 share a lot of similarities, but the OnePlus 11 has a few notable improvements.
+The OnePlus 9 and OnePlus 11 share many similarities, but the OnePlus 11 has a few notable improvements.
 For starters, the OnePlus 11 features a slightly larger 6.7-inch display with a higher resolution of 3,216 x 1,440 pixels compared to the OnePlus 9’s 6.55-inch display with a resolution of 2,400 x 1,080 pixels.
 And while they share the same refresh rate of 120Hz, the OnePlus 11 is variable, while the OnePlus 9 is static.

-In terms of processing power, the OnePlus 11 is powered by the newer Snapdragon Gen 2 chipset, providing better CPU performance.
+Regarding processing power, the OnePlus 11 is powered by the newer Snapdragon Gen 2 chipset, providing better CPU performance.
 But, the OnePlus 9 is reliable enough with Qualcomm’s Snapdragon 888 processor, which still has a higher GPU frequency.
 The OnePlus 11 also offers a version with more RAM at 16GB compared to the OnePlus 9, which maxes out at 12GB.
 Otherwise, the base version of both phones is 8GB of RAM.
 The storage options are the same for both phones, and neither is expandable.

 The OnePlus 9 launched with Oxygen OS 11 based on Android 11 with three years of OS updates.
 The OnePlus 11 launches with Oxygen OS 13 based on Android 13 with four years of OS updates, which makes it more future-proof.
 Both phones are 5G compatible and can connect to Wi-Fi 6 networks.